sharavak/WordHunt/README.md

 ## Word Hunt

-A Full stack application, where we can find the words to improve the vocobulary skills
+A Full stack application, where we can find the words to improve the vocabulary skills
 ## Features

 - Word game with daily updation.